ErabaReta/Fixed-point-cpp/README.md

 ```
 ## 🛠️ TODO

-chosing between using int under the hood or long, (probably using template for that).
+Chosing between using int (2^32 bits) under the hood or long (2^64 bits) or even a more flexible hybrid structure (variable bits), probably using template for that.

+Most IDEs highlights code in the .tpp files since it doesn't see the full difinition (no real compiling errors), I'll probably do a workaround (or not.. ).

 Handle overflow cases gracefully.

 Add unit tests (GoogleTest?...), I did provide the main.cpp for fast testing tho.